gjinhung/AA_First_Project/backend/README.md

 ### All endpoints that require authentication

 All endpoints that require a current user to be logged in.

-- AS A RENTER
-    - see listings
-    GET /listings
-    - see specific listings
-    GET /listings/:listingId
-    - see reviews
-    GET /listings/:listingId/reviews
-    - post reviews
-    POST /listings/:listingId

-- AS A LISTER
-    - post listing
-    POST /listings/new

 * Request: endpoints that require authentication
 * Error Response: Require authentication